Harel Levy: 2000–04

 In November 2001 Levy flew to the US for arthroscopic surgery for an injured knee, and also had complicated right hip surgery to address his injury in Nottingham.
 He spent six months home in Ramat Ha-Sharon, a suburb of Tel Aviv, recuperating, and in April 2002 returned to playing tennis.

 Levy was hampered by injuries for much of the 2002 season.
 By July 2002, his ranking had dropped to 326.
 The following month he said: "I'm not going to be back to a hundred percent, but if I get back to 90%, I'll be very happy."

 At the US Open in 2002 he defeated world No. 30 Andrei Pavel.
 A partisan crowd cheered him on.
 Asked how much the crowd helped him, Levy shrugged: "In percentages, you want?
 OK, around 23½."

 At the Forest Hills Tennis Classic in May 2003, Levy defeated top-seeded world No. 96 Justin Gimelstob 6–2, 6–3.

 At the qualifying tournament for Wimbledon in 2003, Levy defeated Paul Goldstein in the first round, and reached the 3rd round before losing.
 In September 2003, Levy and partner Paul Baccanello of Australia won the doubles title at the Open de l'Isère, defeating Rik de Voest and Johan Landsberg in Grenoble, France.
 Levy also reached the singles final at the tournament.
 Later that month he paired with Amir Hadad to defeat Fred Hemmes Jr. and Raemon Sluiter to win in Groningen, the Netherlands.
 In October he and Hadad defeated Scott Humphries and Mark Merklein to win in Nottingham, England.
-Levy was back in peak form at the Dnepropetrovsk tournament in November 2003.
+Levy was back in peak form at the Dnipropetrovsk tournament in November 2003.
 He reached the singles final before succumbing to Georgian Irakli Labadze 3–6, 6–3, 1–6.
 Levy fared better in the doubles tournament where, along with partner Jonathan Erlich he won the title in straight sets, over Simon Aspelin and Johan Landsberg.
 He and Erlich also won that month at Bratislava, Slovakia, defeating Mario Ančić and Martin García in the final.
 He finished 2003 ranked 111th in the world in singles.